-Like data, calls and texts with Three cost exactly the same abroad as they do at home in 71 destinations around the world.
+Like data, calls and texts with Three cost exactly the same abroad as they do at home in over 70 destinations around the world.
 So fill your boots.
 Text your pals to make them jealous, improve a dodgy trip with soothing phonecalls to your BFFs and generally lose the anxiety that comes with being away (like a case of serious FOMO about what’s going on at home) by making sure you’re up-to-date with everyone important.

 But I want to use my phone to take pictures

 While bringing an expensive device abroad is great for capturing those memories, when it ends up swimming with the fishes you might wish you’d invested in a spare.

 Another good option for those primarily interested in photos would be the LG K3, which is excellent for selfie-lovers as it comes with a high-performing 5MP camera.

 If you already have a spare phone, simply get a free PAYG SIM, pop it in and you’re good to go.

 In this age of complex 36-month contracts with built-in perks, it can be something of a relief to sign up to a PAYG phone.
 Almost like a holiday in itself.

 There are no complications, no hidden fees.
 Just get a SIM, plug it in, pay the money and if you don’t use it the credit will still be sitting there in six months’ time.

 For the regular traveller this is great as you can leave the PAYG in the drawer when you’re not jetting about the place and it’ll be a nice bonus when you realise you still have £ left to spend.
 A bit like finding a tenner in an old coat.

 We’re all extremely fond of our phones.
 Studies repeatedly show that we check them a gazillion times a day and communicate with them more than our partners.